selvaklnc/wmao/src/content/posts/money-income-stream.md

 ### Ad Credits

-Earn credits that can be used to show your own Credit Ads, inside and outside the LeadsLeap network.
+Earn credits that can be used to show your own Credit Ads, inside and outside the <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> network.

 #### How It Works: